Miroslav6/fecasereact/README.md

 This project was bootstrapped with React, JQuery, SCSS, HTML, Bootsrap.

-The goal of the project is to create a page which contain a table with dynamic data.
+The goal of the project is to be created a page which contain a table with dynamic data.

 About the data we use end point by https://jsonplaceholder.typicode.com/users